Writing test examples

 success: true,

-body: beginCell().storeUint(0,32).storeStringTail("send mode = 1").endCell() // 0x00000000 comment opcode and encoded comment
+.endCell(), // 0x00000000 comment opcode and encoded comment

 });

-Transaction ID:6 Success Test
+Transaction ID:6 success test

-This test checks if the transaction[ID:6] executed successfully.
+This test checks if transaction[ID:6] executes successfully.

-it('should exist a transaction[ID:6] with a comment send mode = 2', async() => {
+it("should exist a transaction[ID:6] with a comment send mode = 2", async () => {

-const launcher = await blockchain.treasury('launcher');
+const launcher = await blockchain.treasury("launcher");

 const launchResult = await fireworks.sendDeployLaunch(